 Tsukemen (Dipping Noodles)

-Tsukemen is Tokyo’s most important contribution to the ramen world.
-Invented in the 1960s at Taishoken in Higashi-Ikebukuro, tsukemen serves thick, chewy noodles separately from a concentrated dipping broth.
-You pick up a clump of cold or room-temperature noodles with your chopsticks and dip them into the rich, intensely flavored sauce.
-The broth is deliberately thicker and more powerful than regular ramen broth because it needs to coat the noodles.
-When you’ve finished the noodles, you can ask for soup-wari — hot broth added to dilute the remaining dipping sauce into a drinkable soup.
+Tsukemen is Tokyo’s own contribution to the ramen world, invented in the 1960s at Taishoken in Higashi-Ikebukuro.
+The thick, chewy noodles come separately from a concentrated dipping broth.
+You grab a clump of cold or room-temperature noodles, dunk them in the rich sauce, and eat.
+The broth is deliberately thicker and more aggressive than normal ramen soup because it has to cling to the noodles.
+Finished the noodles and still have broth left?
+Ask for soup-wari and the staff add hot stock to thin what’s left into a drinkable soup.
+Expect ¥1,000-1,400.

 Specialty and Fusion Styles

-Tokyo’s ramen scene constantly pushes boundaries.
-You’ll find tantanmen (Sichuan-inspired sesame and chili), jiro-kei (massive portions with thick noodles, mountains of bean sprouts, garlic, and pork fat), niboshi (dried sardine broth — intensely fishy and polarizing), and tori paitan (creamy chicken broth, similar in technique to tonkotsu but using chicken).
-Recent trends include truffle ramen, vegan ramen with plant-based broths, and hybrid styles that defy classification.
+Tokyo’s ramen scene never sits still.
+You’ll also meet tantanmen (Sichuan-leaning sesame and chili), jiro-kei (huge portions with thick noodles, mountains of bean sprouts, raw garlic, and pork fat), niboshi (dried-sardine broth, intensely fishy and genuinely divisive), and tori paitan (creamy chicken broth made with a tonkotsu-style technique).
+Recent obsessions include truffle ramen, fully vegan bowls built on plant broths, and hybrids that refuse to sit in any category.
+If a shop has one weird signature bowl and a line out front, order that.

 Best Ramen by Neighborhood